 Plane coordinate systems pretend the world is flat.
 Obviously, if you flatten the entire globe to a plane surface, the sizes and shapes of the land masses will be distorted, as will distances and directions between most points.
 If your area of interest is small enough, however, and if you flatten it cleverly, you can get away with a minimum of distortion.
 The basic design problem that confronted the geodesists who designed the State Plane Coordinate System, then, was to establish coordinate system zones that were small enough to minimize distortion to an acceptable level, but large enough to be useful.

 The State Plane Coordinate System of 1983 (SPC) is made up of 124 zones that cover the 50 U.S. states.
-As shown below, some states are covered with a single zone while others are divided into multiple zones.
+As shown below in Figure 2.26.1, some states are covered with a single zone while others are divided into multiple zones.
 Each zone is based upon a unique map projection that minimizes distortion in that zone to 1 part in 10,000 or better.
 In other words, a distance measurement of 10,000 meters will be at worst one meter off (not including instrument error, human error, etc.).
 The error rate varies across each zone, from zero along the projection's standard lines to the maximum at points farthest from the standard lines.
 Errors will accrue at a rate much lower than the maximum at most locations within a given SPC zone.
 SPC zones achieve better accuracy than UTM zones because they cover smaller areas, and so are less susceptible to projection-related distortion.

 Most SPC zones are based on either a Transverse Mercator or Lambert Conic Conformal map projection whose parameters (such as standard line(s) and central meridians) are optimized for each particular zone.
 "Tall" zones like those in New York state, Illinois, and Idaho are based upon unique Transverse Mercator projections that minimize distortion by running two standard lines north-south on either side of the central meridian of each zone.
 "Wide" zones like those in Pennsylvania, Kansas, and California are based on unique Lambert Conformal Conic projections that run two standard parallels west-east through each zone.
 (One of Alaska's zones is based upon an "oblique" variant of the Mercator projection.
 That means that instead of standard lines parallel to a central meridian, as in the transverse case, the Oblique Mercator runs two standard lines that are tilted so as to minimize distortion along the Alaskan panhandle.)